mevers/prophet_casestudy_demand/README.md

     rates of change.
 The model estimates the biggest changes to the trend to occur in spring 2019 and autumn 2020.
 This can be seen in the trend component, which flattens between Spring 2019 and Autumn 2020, before continuing on a steeper downward trajectory.
-4.
+Overall, changes to the trend introduced through the changepoints are small.

+# Future work

+Obviously, this is a pretty simple model.
+As maximum demand is strongly driven by weather effects (primarily maximum and minimum temperatures in summer and winter, respectively), an improvement to the model would be to include temperature as an external regressor.
+Maximum demand forecasts then require temperature forecasts as an input.
+This is where things become interesting…